Skip to main content

 Key takeaways:

-- Wells Fargo has donated more than 135 vehicles and provided $4.5 million in value.
+• Wells Fargo has donated more than 140 vehicles and provided $4.9 million in mentoring value.

 The SUV sitting in Eddy Kelley’s driveway outside Dallas is more than just a car.
 It’s the thread weaving years of service and dedication together into a new life chapter filled with financial freedom and hope.